 Be sure to schedule your GRE and TOEFL (if needed) exam dates to give you enough time to meet the application deadline.
 The GRE exam is required of all applicants, while the TOEFL is required of most international applicants whose first language is not English.
 You can check the Graduate Admissions FAQ for more information.
 There can be no substitutions for these two exams.

 GRE scores can be no older than 5 years prior to your application.
 Strong quantitative skills are essential for successful completion of all programs, therefore the admissions committee expects a high quantitative score.
+Please note that because most GRE testing sites are closed we are now allowing the GRE to be taken at home.

 TOEFL scores must be no older than 18 months prior to your application.
 Please check requirements on the Graduate Admissions website.